Pro Tip

 Once the subject matter of science fiction, artificial intelligence is no longer an alien concept.
 Today it is commonplace, streamlining business processes and enhancing consumer experiences.

-- Read more about Informatics
+Read more about Artificial Intelligence

 Health informatics allows clinicians to use electronic medical records to coordinate care and share information with other clinicians.
 Business informatics facilitates analysis and optimization of operational processes.
 Animal informatics focuses on designing technology that can help us understand how animals interact with their environment.
 These are just a few examples of the important role played by informatics specialists or ‘informaticists.’